 An interesting development was happening in the Cedar Creek area were Martha and Bill Crone had a cabin and land.
 The University of Minnesota had just purchased over $2,000 worth of land just north of their property and Bill Crone went to the University Academy of Natural Sciences on the 24th to learn more about the U’s project.
 Years later, the University would purchase the Crone property also.

 During May the elusive and rare Blue-gray Gnatcatcher was sighted again, this time in the Garden on the West Path.
-It was first seen in the area in 1939.
+It was first seen in the area in 1936.
+The Gnatcatcher would not be mentioned again until 1955.
 (2) A plant re-appearance pleased Martha so much that she reported it to the park board: